Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Sliding Finite Window Structured Policies, Their Near Optimality and Reinforcement Learning

 We can now state the following, extending \cite[Theorem 3.6]{MYDobrushin2020}, and recalling that $\overline{\pi}_t$ is the \emph{filter} obtained by further conditioning $\pi_t$ on $q_t$.
 Also, to make the dependence on the initialization of $\pi_0$ clear, we write $\pi^\mu_t$ to denote the predictor process when $\pi_0 = \mu$ (and similarly for the filter process). \begin{lemma}

-\end{lemma} The proof of this follows from an identical process to the proofs of \cite[Lemma 3]{cregg2024reinforcementlearningoptimaltransmission}.
+\end{lemma} The proof of this result follows closely that of \cite[Lemma 3]{cregg2024reinforcementlearningoptimaltransmission}.
 This proof involves taking the Dobrushin coefficient of the conditional probability of the channel output given the state $x$ and the quantizer $Q$.
 We note that, since the channel is noiseless, the channel kernel $O(q'|q)$, would be an identity map and $\delta(I) = 0$.
-If the channel were noisy, the right side of this inequality would include a multiplier of $(2-\delta(O)$. \begin{theorem} For any $\mu\ll\nu$ and $\gamma\in\Gamma_{C-P}$, and if $\min_{u\in\U}\delta(P,u)\geq 1/2,$
+We note that if the channel were noisy, the right side of this inequality would include a multiplier of $(2-\delta(O))$. \begin{theorem} For any $\mu\ll\nu$ and $\gamma\in\Gamma_{C-P}$,

 \end{theorem} \textbf{Proof.} To prove this, we will show the statement for two instances of $\pi$ starting from distict priors $\mu$ and $\nu$, where $\mu\ll\nu$.
 Note that $\overline\pi_t^\mu$ can always be recursively computed when given $\mu$, $q_{[0,t]}$, under some policy $\gamma \in \Gamma_{C-P}$, so it is enough to only take the expectation with respect to $q_{[0,t]}$.